 Note: NTP stands for Network Time Protocol.

 To set the time to your specifications, use the following command:

 The time format is

 HH:MM:SS (Hours, Minutes, Seconds).
 Ensure the automatic time synchronization is off to enable changes.

 How to Change the Date

-The same command is used to define the date as well:
+Use the same command to define the date on the system:

 timedatectl set-time 2019-04-10

 timedatectl command additionally allows you to synchronize your systems with a time zone of your choosing.
 To change the time zone, follow the steps below:

 1. To list the names of the time zones, use: